 Good quality smoker thermometers will give you improved results, plus will make your cooking experience easier overall.
 Here are a few good reasons to own one:

 The newest technology in wireless smoker and grill thermometers is the iGrill Bluetooth Smart grilling thermometer.
 You can have the data from your smoking meat sent right to your smart phone!

 When looking for a thermometer to use when smoking and grilling, or even for kitchen use, there are lots of choices and considerations.

 Do you mind having to spend the bulk of your time hovering over your smoker and minding the temperature?
 If so, you need a digital remote thermometer with a wireless receiver.
 If you don't, you can use a simple digital thermometer connected directly to a probe, with the display unit sitting next to the cooker.

 You could even use an analog dial thermometer.
 It'll do the job, but it's not ideal since you have to open up the smoker whenever you check the meat temperature, losing precious heat each time.
 Whenever a smoker is opened cooking time is increased by up to 30 minutes.
 And that's the reason I use remote thermometers!

 Pocket size digital instant read thermometers are great for taking a quick temperature reading of cooking foods.

 Remote thermometers are great for monitoring the temperature of the meat or the smoke chamber.
 With these you're able to watch the temperature without opening the smoker or grill.
 For the ultimate in convenience, there are digital remote thermometers with pagers you can take in the house, some with up to a 100 foot range.

-I use three different cooking thermometers.
+I use three different types of thermometers.
 My smokers and grills each have a mounted thermometer for keeping track of the cooking temperature.
 I use both an instant read dial type thermometer and a remote digital thermometer for checking the meat temperature.
-My next will be one of those fancy infrared non-contact thermometer.
-That should be a fun one to play with!
+My next will be an iGrill Smart Bluetooth thermometer.
+That one should be fun to use!